Robert McKenna

-Robert Fidelis McKenna (8 July 1927 – 16 December 2015) was an American Catholic priest of the Dominican order who was excommunicated from the Catholic Church.
+Robert Fidelis McKenna (8 July 1927 – 16 December 2015) was an American Catholic Traditionalist Catholic bishop and priest of the Dominican order.
 He was known for his traditionalist Catholic positions and was an advocate of sedeprivationism.
 McKenna was one of the leaders of the Orthodox Roman Catholic Movement (ORCM).
 He was also known from the Fox TV-movie The Haunted, which is about the Smurl haunting where McKenna conducted two exorcisms.

 Biography

-He was ordained a Catholic priest for the Order of Preachers in 1958 by Cardinal Amleto Giovanni Cicognani.

-After the Second Vatican Council, while working as a translator and scientific researcher for his religious Order, he became increasingly concerned with the ramifications of the Vatican reforms, and finally removed himself from his Order.
-He continued as a Dominican priest while joining others in the Orthodox Roman Catholic Movement (ORCM), a traditionalist Catholic organization founded by Fr.
-Francis E. Fenton that represented itself as preserving authentic Catholicism from what its members viewed as radical modernist changes in doctrine and liturgy.